roxylee394-0220/macOS-desktop-pet-/README.md

 Three.js, and `@pixiv/three-vrm`.

 This public repository does not include a default VRM model or VRMA animation files.
-Users import files they have permission to use from inside the App.
+Users import their own files inside the App.

 ## Features